gem/oq-irmt-qgis/svir/help/source/11_upload_project_to_platform.rst

 consists of adding the current project definition to the set of project definitions associated to that layer on the OQ-Platform.
-This is a much faster procedure because no geometries need to be uploaded, and only the metadata of the Geonode layer will be changed.
+This is a much faster procedure because no geometries need to be uploaded, and only the metadata of the layer will be changed.

 .. |icon-upload| image:: images/iconUpload.png